 Randomized clinical trials have found no significant differences in long-term outcomes when systemic chemotherapy is given before or after surgery.
-263,264 Historically, a primary advantage of administering preoperative systemic therapy has been to improve surgical outcomes.
-Preoperative systemic therapy can render inoperable tumors resectable and also downstage patients with operable breast cancer desiring breast conservation.
-Results from large clinical trials and retrospective reviews indicate that breast conservation rates are improved with preoperative systemic therapy.
-Clinicians need to carefully consider the extent of disease in the breast and likelihood of adequate tumor response before recommending preoperative systemic therapy to improve the likelihood of successful breast conservation.
+Pistorically, a primary advantage of administering preoperative systemic therapy has been to improve surgical outcomes.
+Preoperative systemic therapy can convert inoperable tumors to operable and also downstage a significant number of patients with operable breast cancer to allow for more limited breast conservation procedures.
+Preoperative systemic are improved with preoperative systemic therapy.
+Preoperation rates are improved with preoperative systemic therapy.
+Clinicians need to carefully consider the extent of disease in the breast, tumor biology and likelihood of adequate tumor response before recommending preoperative systemic therapy to improve the likelihood of successful breast conservation.

 In addition, use of preoperative systemic therapy may provide important prognostic information based on response to therapy.
 Achieving a pathologic complete response (pCR) to neoadjuvant therapy is associated with favorable disease-free and OS in early-stage breast cancer.
-The correlation between pathologic response and long-term outcomes in patients with early-stage breast cancer is strongest for patients with triple-negative breast cancer, less so for HER2-positive disease, and least for hormone-positive disease.267-269
+The correlation between pathologic response and long-term outcomes in patients with early-stage breast cancer is strongest for patients with triple-negative breast cancer, less so for HER2-positive disease, and least for hormone-positive disease.
+255-257

-Other benefits of preoperative systemic therapy include allowing time for appropriate genetic testing and for planning breast reconstruction in patients proceeding with mastectomy.
-For those with significant residual disease after standard preoperative systemic therapy, it may provide an opportunity to identify patients who are candidates for clinical trials of novel agents in the adjuvant setting.
-To date, the tailoring of therapy based on poor response to standard preoperative chemotherapy has not yet demonstrated improved outcomes.
+Other benefits of preoperative systemic therapy include allowing time for appropriate genetic testing and for planning potential breast reconstruction in patients proceeding with mastectomy.
+For those with significant residual disease after standard preoperative systemic therapy, it may provide an opportunity to identify patients who may benefit from further adjuvant therapy after surgery.
+It many allow sentinel lymph node biopsy (SLNB) alone or allow for limited radiation fields if clinically node positive disease becomes clinically node negative after preoperative systemic therapy.
 In addition, preoperative systemic therapy also serves as an excellent research platform to test novel therapies and predictive biomarkers by providing tumor specimens and blood samples prior to and during systemic treatment.